ibm-watson-data-lab/seti_at_ibm/signaldb.md

 * RConfrm.
 Signal was confirmed in followup, passes on to next follow up.
 * SeenOff.
 Sognal was seen in an off observation, rejected
 * RctRFI.
 See above

+##### `container` and `objectname`

+The raw SETI data for this project are stored in an IBM Object Storage instance on IBM Bluemix.
+In Object Storage, "objects" are stored in containers.
+Objects can be arbitrary "bags of bits".
+In our particular case, however, we store each compamp or archive-compamp file as a separate object.
+(*We do this for a special reason due to the nature of this project, but if you're using Object Storage yourself, you'll probably want to consider storing data inside large objects, since this is a more efficient way for Spark to ingest the data.*)